 Psychological Trauma Treatment and Care

 Psychological trauma treatment is necessary when a client experiences actual or threatened extreme danger or trauma.
 Extreme examples include wartime experiences, natural disasters, or sexual abuse.
-More common traumatic events include divorce, death of family member, financial loss, or even psychotic episodes (including those caused by hallucinogen use).
+More common traumatic events include divorce, death of a family member, financial loss, or even psychotic episodes (including those caused by hallucinogen use).
 Psychological trauma symptoms include nightmares, dissociative states, vivid flashback memories of the traumatic event, emotional detachment (psychic numbing), hyper-arousal, and survivor guilt.
 Typically, psychological trauma care involves addressing recurrent re-experiencing of the trauma, avoidance behaviors or phobias, and chronic physical signs related to hyper-arousal, including sleep disorder, difficulty concentrating, hyper-vigilance, memory problems, and fatigue.
 Psychological trauma may be the number one underlying cause of anxiety, depression, substance abuse, alcoholism, and personality disorders.

 The Right Fit

 When an individual suffers from psychological trauma, family members often feel helpless and frustrated.
 Families too often have difficulty finding their loved one the right level of care.
 Hospitalization may be overwhelming or even further traumatizing.
 Weekly psychotherapy may be insufficient.
-Northbound Treatment Services offers residential treatment for those whom are appropriate and are looking for an alternative to an inpatient hospital treatment program.
+Northbound Treatment Services offers residential treatment for those who are appropriate and are looking for an alternative to an inpatient hospital treatment program.
 We offer residential settings near the beach and close to local colleges.
 Using a combination of clinical and 12-step approaches, Northbound empowers clients in the struggle to gain control over their lives.
 We have a highly trained and experienced staff of professionals trained in the treatment of dual diagnosis disorders to help clients with treatment.

 Once a client is admitted to the program, he or she will be assigned an entire treatment team that is devoted to their care.
 Moreover, the treatment plan is built around the client to suit individual needs.
 This is not to say that clients don’t work hard in this challenging program that is intended to guide them to overall wellness.
 Clients are guided through new steps for coping with and eventually overcoming their trauma.